-In a perfect world, athletes would show up the first day of practice in great condition and prepared for physically demanding practice sessions.
-The reality of sports coaching is, however, that most athletes do not adequately prepare during the off-season and planning for this can minimize the risk of preseason injury.
+In a perfect world, athletes would show up the first day of practice in excellent condition and prepared for physically demanding practice sessions.
+The reality of sports coaching is, however, that most athletes do not adequately prepare during the off-season and planning for this can minimize the risk of a preseason injury.
 The coaching strategy for preseason is simple - use static stretching before training to intentionally slow-down athletes during early preseason practice sessions.

 Use static stretching during early preseason training to intentionally slow-down athletes

 These studies begin to paint a picture of how to design a training plan to build flexibility and improve athletic performance through research-based stretching.
-While stretching as a warm-up has come under attack recently (to the amazement of most experienced coaches), researchers have actually studied the studies on this topic, and report:
+While stretching as a warm-up has come under attack recently (to the amazement of most experienced coaches), researchers have studied the studies on this topic, and report:

 Use Dynamic Mobility Stretching during the season

-Once the initial period of conditioning is completed and athletes are ready to increase the intensity of speed during practice, drop static stretching and continue with dynamic mobility stretching throughout the season.
+Once the initial period of conditioning is completed, and athletes are ready to increase the intensity of speed during practice, drop static stretching and continue with dynamic mobility stretching throughout the season.
 The only exception would be to deploy the static stretching strategy for athletes as they return to practice after recovering from injury.
-Studies show that stretching can aid in the prevention of injury when properly timed in the training plan.
+Studies show that stretching can aid in the prevention of injury when timed correctly in the training plan.
 Researchers conclude in two studies:

 Have athletes perform static stretching with 30-second stretch-holds away from practice sessions

 Gains in flexibility are dependent on the "duration" of stretch-hold position, and researchers show the best "stretch-hold position" (for time-spent) to increase flexibility is 30 seconds (The effect of time on static stretch on the flexibility of the hamstring muscles, 1994, Bandy).
 "Best" means optimal results for time-spent.
-Athletes can get positive results with 2-minute stretch-holds, but 30 seconds gets equal results and is much more efficient.
+Athletes can get positive results with 2-minute stretch-holds, but 30 seconds gets similar results and are much more efficient.
 Researchers report:

-The best method to improve flexibility is static stretching, however, this form of stretching will slow-down athletes for up to an hour.
+The best method to improve flexibility is static stretching,.
+However, this form of stretching will slow-down athletes for up to an hour.